weegs710/AnomalOS/docs/INSTALLATION.md

 **If test fails:**
 - Read error messages carefully
-- Verify `hardware-configuration.nix` was generated correctly
+- Verify ZFS pools are properly configured if using ZFS
 - Check that you have internet connectivity
 - Check the [Troubleshooting Guide](TROUBLESHOOTING.md)